netapp-barbe/PowerShell/docs/windows/PowerShell1.6.md

 | Windows Server 2018    |
 | Windows 10             |

-PowerShell Core 6.2 supports many more platforms, but extensive module testing has not been done.
-More than likely they work fine, but no guarantees are given.
+PowerShell Core 6.2 supports many more platforms, however extensive module testing has not been done.

 You can find that list here at [PowerShell Core 6.2](https://devblogs.microsoft.com/powershell/general-availability-of-powershell-core-6-2/).